ahmedzbyr/taealam/terraform_examples/datastream_mysql_to_bq_thru_proxy/README.md

   project  = var.project                            # Project ID
   name     = var.user                               # Name of the SQL user
-  instance = google_sql_database_instance.main.name # Associate user with the SQL instance host     = "%"                                    # Allow connection from any host
+  instance = google_sql_database_instance.main.name # Associate user with the SQL instance

+  # This in a non-test environment should be the IP of the proxy node.
+  host     = "%"                          # Allow connection from any host
   password = random_string.random.result  # Password for the SQL user, randomly generated }
 ```